 In order to project the total square footage of assessable space of the non-mitigated Future Units, the Analysis must estimate the average square footage of Future SFD Units, Future SFA Units, and Future MF Units to be constructed in the School District.
-To estimate the average square footage of Future Units to be constructed in the School District, Dolinka Group analyzed residential square footage information for units constructed during the last five (5) years as provided by the County.
-These estimates were provided to Planning Departments of the City and County for additional input.
+To estimate the average square footage of Future Units to be constructed in the School District, Dolinka Group analyzed certificates of compliance issued by the School District over the last five (5) years, and confirmed those estimates with the Planning Departments of the City and County.
 Based on this information, the average Future SFD Unit to be constructed within the School District is estimated to contain 2,650 square feet, the average Future SFA Unit is estimated to contain 1,430 square feet, and the average Future MF Unit estimated to contain 1,300 square feet (see Exhibit G).